elixir-lang/elixir-lang.github.com/_posts/2012-04-21-hello-macros.markdown

       end
     end

 One important thing to understand here is that this macro is called inside the module which invokes the `use` directive (**HelloServer** in our case).
 When the macro is called, its return value is then evaluated inside the calling module.
-Thus, our **HelloServer** ends up with a definition for the `start` method which will in turn call `Feb.start`.
-Too see this in action, let's first define the `start` method in **Feb**:
+Thus, our **HelloServer** ends up with a definition for the `start` function which will in turn call `Feb.start`.
+Too see this in action, let's first define the `start` function in **Feb**:

     def start(_) do
       IO.puts "Executing Feb.start"